RDMJeanne/FolderStructure/PhD/G_PhD_README.md

 | 4.
 Manuscripts 	| Paper writing and figure composition. |
 | 5.
 Thesis 		| Thesis writing and figure composition. |

+A full overview of the contained folders and files can be found in the topmost README.md.
-For more detailed information, have a look at the respective guide README.
+For more detailed information on folder contents and according best practices, have a look at the respective guide README.

 Feel free to adapt this structure to your specific needs and workflow.